julmajustus/mini-benchmark-parser/README.md

 - **Output Files**:
   - All generated PNG charts and the HTML report are saved under
     `~/.local/share/mbparser/`
-  - Existing directory will be created if missing.
+  - Non existing directory will be created if missing.
 - **Legacy Log Support**:
   - Also capable of parsing older “mini” and “nano” modes from the original Mini Benchmarker logs.